DrewBurkhart/DrewBurkhart/README.md

 ## 🚀 About Me
-I'm a full stack engineer at Myndshft and the CTO/Co-Founder of [Edge Performance](https://edgeperformance.io).
+I'm a Software Engineer at [1Password](https://1password.com), the CTO/Co-Founder of [Edge Performance](https://edgeperformance.io), and the CTO of [Foster Marketplace](https://fostermarketplace.app).

 👩‍💻 I'm currently working on
+- Rust
 - Swift (and SwiftUI)
-- Java/Kotlin with Spring Boot and for Android
-- Ruby (and Ruby on Rails)
+- Kotlin (Android)
-- TypeScript with Vue.js
+- TypeScript (React/Next.js)

-🧠 I'm currently learning rust (and re-learning RoR)
+🧠 I'm currently learning more Rust and Kotlin

 ## 🔗 Links